Have you been contemplating the idea of altering or completely removing your breast implants?

 - Smaller breasts

 If one of the reasons you wanted to get breast implants in the first place was to change the size and/or shape of your breasts, whatever features of saline breast implants you initially disliked will, of course, come back.
 For this reason, many women who choose to move forward with breast implant removal simply change the size and/or shape of their implants and don’t get them removed completely.

 By taking out your implants, the skin on your breasts that had formed itself tightly around the shapes of the implants have become slightly stretched into position.
 Unfortunately, in most cases, that stretched skin will hold the same shape after your implant removal surgery.
 This will cause your breasts to appear loose and sagging because nothing will be there to fill them and make them tight and taught.

 One of the most amazing things about breast augmentation surgery is how it can boost a woman’s confidence overnight.
 For women who choose to have their breast implants completely removed and not replaced with anything else, there can be an abrupt loss of confidence.
 Unfortunately, this can seep into other areas of the woman’s life, including her personal relationships, career, and overall self-esteem.

 - Possible loss of feeling in some areas of the breast

 Most notably, you may end up losing feeling in your nipples and around the nipple area.
-This is due to the fact that the areola area is a common place for incisions during both breast augmentation surgery (during the insertion of the implants) and breast implant removal surgery.
+This is due to the fact that the areola area is a common place for incisions during both breast tissue augmentation surgery (during the insertion of the implants) and breast implant removal surgery.
 Loss of feeling and overall sensation can be a symptom of consistent incisions in this area as the extremely small nerves are sometimes cut.